-Pardon my French, cheese obsessionist(a) just like I am?
+Pardon my French, are you a cheese obsessionist(a) just like I am?
 Or even worse than that?
 I want to talk about a really nice & cheesy spot in London today, folks.

 Neal’s Yard Dairy (London)

-I first bumped into Neal’s magnificently pungent world about 3 years ago while visiting London’s Borough Market.
-It was in the beginning of February.
+I first bumped into Neal’s magnificently pungent world a couple of years ago while we were visiting London’s Borough Market.
+That must have been in the beginning of February.

-Our tour brought us in front of Neal’s cheese shop.
+Our tour also brought us in front of Neal’s cheese shop.

-We declared it time for an appetizer and munched away on tiny samples of cheese offered by the staff.
+We decided that it was time for an appetizer and munched away on tiny samples of cheese offered by the staff.
 I remember we went for a generous slice of rich Hawes Wensleydale cheese from North Yorkshire, England.

-Bought a coarse salt and thyme bun at Borough Market a little further.
-Great nibbles.
+We also bought a coarse salt and thyme bun at Borough Market a little further.

 Cheese Heaven @ Neal’s Yard Dairy